zoelawler/zoelawler-m2.2-lab-about-page/README.md

-# web-dev-starter
+# About Page

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a webpage about me, Zoe, where you can find some information regarding my name, when I expect to graduate, if I currently have a web development job, and if I have had a job or internship doing web development.
+There are two images of me as well.
+There is a button at the bottom of the page to show the alert for the helloWorld function.

 ## Getting Started